 What has the Commission done so far?

-The Commission will deliver on the key actions identified in this Communication in 2013, notably in respect of the actions on standardisation and certification for cloud computing, the development of safe and fair contract terms and conditions and the European Cloud Partnership.
+The Commission will deliver on the key actions identified in this Communication, notably in respect of the actions on standardisation, code of conduct and certification for cloud computing, the development of safe and fair contract terms and conditions and the European Cloud Partnership.